-While having witnessed rapid economic growth and a substantial reduction in poverty in recent years, Pakistan continues to face governance, security, and social challenges.
-Our programs foster greater participation of all citizens, particularly women and minorities, to benefit from shared prosperity accruing from economic development.
-We work with local partners to strengthen the democratic and political process, promote inclusive participation, and build the capacity of local institutions to meet the needs of citizens and sustain the gains of economic and social development.
+While Pakistan has experienced rapid economic growth and substantial poverty reduction in recent years, governance, security, and social challenges remain.
+Our programs foster greater participation of all citizens, with a focus on women and minorities, to ensure that the benefits of Pakistan’s economic prosperity are broadly shared.
+We work with local partners to strengthen the democratic political process, promote inclusive participation, and build the capacity of local institutions to meet the needs of citizens and sustain the gains of economic and social development.

 NEWS FROM PAKISTAN